-a) those that are related because of ownership interest; and

-b) those that are related otherwise, such as directors and senior officers.
+- a) those that are related because of ownership interest; and - b) those that are related otherwise, such as directors and senior officers.

 Internal limits for granting credit to related parties are in line with the Bank of Mauritius Guideline on Related Party Transactions whereby aggregate of credit exposures to related parties should not exceed 60% of the Company's Tier 1 capital.
-Approval of leasing facilities goes through the same process as other clients and mandate the authorisation of the Risk and Conduct Review Committee.
-There has been no impairment on those leases and amount receivable from related parties.
+Approval of leasing facilities goes through the same process as other clients and mandate the authorisation of the Board of Directors.
+There has been no material impairment charge on those leases and amount receivable from related parties.

-31 COMMITMENTS
+32 COMMITMENTS